sodabubblewine/sodabubblewine.github.io/README.md

 3. 'x loves Dick' is not a sentence nor a predicate nor an unmarked universal closure but rather a kind of sentence under construction.
 For example, the place marked by 'x' in 'x loves Dick' is waiting to be replaced by a proper singular term e.g. replace 'x' by 'Tom' in 'x loves Dick' to get 'Tom loves Dick' which is a complete sentence.
 This is my least favorite method.

-I've taken so much time to describe these different ways of taking 'x loves Dick' because it is the multitude of incompatible methods that were presented to Frege and which he had to navigate in order to arrive at his Begriffsschrift as at something coherent, systematic, and, above all, extensional.
+I've taken so much time to describe these different ways of taking 'x loves Dick' because it is the multitude of incompatible methods that were presented to Frege and which he had to navigate in order to arrive at his Begriffsschrift as something coherent, systematic, and, above all, extensional.
 His inspiration was arithmetic, and in that way he went with the second method whenever he said that a sentence like 'x loves Dick' is used to express a generality like that expressed from arithmetic in 'x(y+z) = xy + xz', and it is in Quine's functional normal form that there are the most similarities between Frege's methods and those of arithmetic e.g. as when he says

 > "The first are the *letters*, and these should serve primarily to express *generality*.
 For all their indeterminancy, it must be insisted that a letter *retain* in teh same context, the meaning once given to it."[pg.
 52 Frege 'The Frege Reader' edited by Michael Beaney]